Natetgmaxwell/ntgm/src/site/notes/Spaces/University/Classes/Foundations in Medical Science.md

 ### History of Medical Science

-###### Recall examples of early medical traditions from primitive societies and explain how they contributed to the development of modern medicine.
+###### Recall examples of early medical traditions from primitive societies and explain how they contributed to the development of modern medicine [[Sources/Video/@melindadean2024MLS101M01T01History\|@melindadean2024MLS101M01T01History]].

 - Foxglove plant
 	- Treatment for a failing heart